 Contact Mark Kelly - Expert Police Disciplinary Tribunals Barrister UK

 As with all allegations which call into question the ability of an individual to do their job satisfactorily, it is important to have sterling representation from the outset.
 Not only is your professional reputation and livelihood at risk, professional disciplinary procedures can have a significant negative impact on an individual’s private life.
-I have a range of experience in this filed – involving both criminal and disciplinary proceedings.
+I have a range of experience in this field – involving both criminal and disciplinary proceedings.

 For example, I represented a police officer both in criminal proceedings and the associated disciplinary proceedings in a case where the officer’s force had investigated him in a sting operation.
 It was alleged that the officer in question had stolen money in an unmarked police car.
 The officer was acquitted in respect of both that matter and a related misconduct charge.